So called Clan Maps

 What Clan Maps Are

 Clan maps are a representation of the royal land grants to feudal lords who became a new type of feudal clan chief.
 The feudal concept of Landlords was Norman/ Saxon culture that was in conflict with, and gradually replaced Celtic culture.
+Clan Donald was one of the last clans to be absorbed by the feudal Lord system.
 This cultural change began first in the Lowlands and finally spread into the Highlands after Culloden.
 There is record of this as early as Robert the Bruce who granted lands to chiefs who supported him at Bannockburn.
 The Kingdom of the Isles already included most of the lands granted to Angus Og by Royal Charter, but had been shared by Clan Dougal, Clan Donald and their unrelated neighbors.
 The Bruce granted lands to Clan Donald and Clan Campbell that were previously governed by Clan Dougal.
-By doing so the Bruce acknowledged the Lordship's right to govern those lands and islands.
-Subsequent Scottish Kings weren't always as generous.
+By doing so the Bruce acknowledged the Lordship’s right to govern those lands and islands.
+Subsequent Scottish Kings weren’t always as generous.
 The same was true of Royal land deeds to other chiefs.
 The people who inhabited the lands seldom changed, but the clan chief, to whom the people answered, was changed frequently by the King.
-The style of governing also changed from Celtic father figures to Saxon Landlords (Lairds).
+The style of governing took hundreds of years to change from Celtic father figures to Saxon Landlords (Lairds).

 What They Are Not